datacarpentry/semester-biology/exercises/Sql-updating-records.md

 landscape isn't exactly green, but there is a decent amount of plant activity and there should be enough food for the rodents to the winter"`

-Commit this change to the database.
-As soon as you've committed it you realized that this was the update for October 2014, not October 2015.
+As soon as you've added it you realized that this was the update for October 2014, not October 2015.
 Update the record so that it contains the appropriate value.